Grand Duke Michael Mikhailovich of Russia: Exile

 In 1908, Michael published a novel, Never Say Die, about a morganatic marriage, written in resentment at not being allowed back into Russia.
 In the preface he wrote: "Belonging, as I do, to the Imperial Blood, and being a member of one of the reigning houses, I should like to prove to the world how wrong it is in thinking – as the majority of mankind is apt to do – that we are the happiest beings on this earth.
 There is no doubt that we are well situated, but is wealth the only happiness in the world?"
-While remaining "devoted" to Sophie, Micheal nevertheless often fell in love with pretty girls.
+While remaining "devoted" to Sophie, Michael nevertheless often fell in love with pretty girls.

 At the death of his father in Cannes on 18 December 1909, Michael was allowed to come to Russia for the funeral; however, his wife refused to go with him as she still resented the insults which had marred their marriage so many years before.

 After leaving Keele, the grand duke moved with his family to Hampstead in 1909, taking a long lease on Kenwood House, a house owned by the Earl of Mansfield, overlooking London's Hampstead Heath.
 Michael became president of the Hampstead General Hospital, to which he donated an ambulance, as well as president of the Hampstead Art Society.
 They lived in splendour, enjoying a privileged place in British society.
 Every year Grand Duke Michael and his wife would visit Edward VII at Windsor Castle or Sandringham and attend luncheons at Buckingham Palace.